-C5.
-Name Integration with specific technologies and standards of the data consumed Category Manifestation Weight 50% Question type Multiple choice (1 answer possible) Rationale This item aims to assess how technical behavioral interoperability performance is realised by assessing how the digital public service handles the integration with specific technologies e.g. RPC, CORBA or standards e.g. REST/SOAP.
+Integration with specific technologies and standards of the data consumed

+This item aims to assess how technical behavioral interoperability performance is realised by assessing how the digital public service handles the integration with specific technologies e.g. RPC, CORBA or standards e.g. REST/SOAP.
 This goes towards the rigidity with which upstream services are integrated.
 The digital public service should ensure that such cases are handled in a decoupled manner and that an upstream service's bad choice of technologies doesn't impact its own design and operation.

 This item examines a technical behavioral interoperability manifestation of the digital public service consuming data, information and knowledge (in terms of performance).
 This item is compliant with the EIRA ABB Machine to Machine Interface.

-Question To what extent does the digital public service handle the integration with specific technologies and standards while consuming data, information and knowledge from other services?
-There is no integration in place to handle the specific technologies and standards (e.g. RPC or CORBA, REST/SOAP) imposed in the consumption of other services • There is ad-hoc integration in place to handle the specific technologies (e.g. RPC, CORBA) or specific standards (e.g. REST/SOAP) imposed in the consumption of other services (e.g. if an upstream service uses RPC for communication, the digital public service must adapt to it) There is limited integration in place to handle the specific technologies (e.g. RPC, CORBA) or specific standards (e.g. REST/SOAP) imposed in the consumption of other services • There is sustainable integration in place to handle the specific technologies (e.g. RPC, CORBA) or specific standards (e.g. REST/SOAP) imposed in the consumption of other services (e.g. the digital public service integrates with an upstream service that uses SOAP standard for exchanging structured information, but it is not done in a decoupled manner) • There is full integration in place to handle in a decoupled manner the specific technologies (e.g. RPC, CORBA) and standards (e.g. REST/SOAP) imposed in the consumption of other services Examples If an upstream service uses RPC for communication, the digital public service must adapt to it The digital public service integrates with an upstream service that uses SOAP standard for exchanging structured information, but it is not done in a decoupled manner Question logic Next question
+To what extent does the digital public service handle the integration with specific technologies and standards while consuming data, information and knowledge from other services?

+- There is no integration in place to handle the specific technologies and standards (e.g. RPC or CORBA, REST/SOAP) imposed in the consumption of other services - There is ad-hoc integration in place to handle the specific technologies (e.g. RPC, CORBA) or specific standards (e.g. REST/SOAP) imposed in the consumption of other services (e.g. if an upstream service uses RPC for communication, the service must adapt to it) - There is limited integration in place to handle the specific technologies (e.g. RPC, CORBA) or specific standards (e.g. REST/SOAP) imposed in the consumption of other services - There is sustainable integration in place to handle the specific technologies (e.g. RPC, CORBA) or specific standards (e.g. REST/SOAP) imposed in the consumption of other services (e.g. the service integrates with an upstream service that uses SOAP standard for exchanging structured information, but it is not done in a decoupled manner) - There is full integration in place to handle in a decoupled manner the specific technologies (e.g. RPC, CORBA) and standards (e.g. REST/SOAP) imposed in the consumption of other services - Not applicable or not necessary (according to the scope of the service) - No answer in a decoupled manner

+• If an upstream service uses RPC for communication, the digital public service must adapt to it

+The digital public service integrates with an upstream service that uses SOAP standard for exchanging structured information, but it is not done